5.16 Student Discipline and Appeals

 Respondent is a student who is alleged to have violated the Standards of Student Conduct.

 Support person is a person who assists a respondent or complainant during an administrative meeting or appeal hearing.
 While a support person may attend with the respondent or complainant, they may not address hearing bodies, speak in resolution meetings, or question witnesses.
-Because the purpose of this disciplinary process is to provide a fair review of alleged violations of the Standards of Conduct rather than a formal legal proceeding, a support person may not advocate for a party, may not be actively involved in the proceedings, and must agree to maintain the confidentiality of the process.
+Because the purpose of this disciplinary process is to provide a fair review of alleged violations of the Standards of Student Conduct rather than a formal legal proceeding, a support person may not advocate for a party, may not be actively involved in the proceedings, and must agree to maintain the confidentiality of the process.

 E. Authority